jastev/azure-intro/network/vnets.md

 (or "vnet") is a resource that provides a logical IP communication space for other resources.
 It comprises one or more IPv4 address spaces.

-At creation, vnets are independent of each other and the public Internet - you can have the same or overlapping address space in two different vnets, or in a vnet and the public Internet.
-Even if the address space in a vnet is nominally in routable IP space, it will not be routable from the public Internet.
-All of this is due to the fact that these address spaces are isolated from everything outside the vnet through NAT.
+By default, vnets are independent of each other and the public Internet - you can have the same or overlapping address space in two different vnets, or in a vnet and the public Internet.
+Even if the address space in a vnet is nominally in routable IP space, by default it will not be reachable from the public Internet.

-If vnets are connected to each other, or to on-premises networks, however, the address spaces cannot intersect each other, because of routing constraints.
+If vnets are interconnected, or to on-premises networks, however, the address spaces cannot intersect each other, because of routing constraints.

 Note that like any other resource, vnets must be created in a region,